 Pure Dark Chocolate Powder (70%): Ecuador

 Described as flavour 4 intense, this tastes less sweet than the West African, but surprisingly less bitter too.
 In hot chocolate form it was also less sweet as well as being more refreshing and robust.
-I have heard that Ecuador is the home of the best quality cacao and this is reflected, we think, in our perceptions here.
+I’ve heard that Ecuador is the home of the best quality cacao and this chocolate seems to prove the point.
 The recipe suggestion was for sumptuous chocolate sauce.
 Well, I’m always going to be up for that.

 Pure Dark Chocolate Powder (70%): West African